halherta/UDPNode/README.md

 - RapidJSON: A fast JSON parser/generator for C++ with both SAX/DOM style API.
 - POSIX Threads (pthreads): For multithreading support.

+### Operating Systems

+Currently tested to run on Linux.
+But should be able to run on other operating systems with some minor modifications.